Carmen de Luna: Career

 In addition to her work at the university, de Luna De Luna was actively involved in the Liga de Mujeres Filipinas (Philippine Women's League), which aimed to equalize the civic and socio-economic opportunities afforded to women.
 She worked with numerous civic and charitable organizations including La Gota de Leche and the Abbey of Our Lady of Montserrat, which operated San Beda College; as well as various Catholic charities.
 Her work among youth was recognized by President Elpidio Quirino in 1949, who bestowed upon her the Presidential Medal of Merit, the year the honor was inaugurated.
 That same year, she was honored by Pope Pius XII, who awarded her the Pro Ecclesia et Pontifice medal for her leadership and service to the Catholic church.
-In 1950, she received recognition in the form of a Medal an Diploma of Merit from the Spanish government for her work to preserve the Spanish culture and language of the Philippines.
+In 1950, she received recognition in the form of a Medal and Diploma of Merit from the Spanish government for her work to preserve the Spanish culture and language of the Philippines.
 For her lifetime of service as a civic leader and educator, de Luna was recognized by President Carlos P. Garcia in 1961.